 I am frequently asked questions like, “I get that you’re talking about metrics, but what do you mean by business intelligence?”
 Let me give SNS’s definition of business intelligence (BI), and break it down for clarity.
 After all, business intelligence is essentially a new back office function for smaller businesses, so there is a lot to unpack before deciding it is worthy of investment.

-Business intelligence is the practice of taking data from a company’s myriad input systems and using it to provide a clear understanding of key business metrics drive both day-to-day and big picture decisions.
+Business intelligence is the practice of taking data from a company’s myriad input, systems and using it to provide a clear understanding of key business metrics that drive both day-to-day and big picture decisions.